Table of contents

-Lucid Trading now has four distinct account types.
+Lucid Trading now has five distinct account types, four of them purchasable.
 Picking the wrong one costs you money.
 Not in eval fees.
 In payout speed.
 In rules that don't match how you actually trade.
 In caps that limit what you can withdraw per cycle.

 This comparison breaks down every difference that actually matters.
 Pricing, evaluation structure, payout mechanics, consistency rules, profit splits, daily loss limits, caps, the path to LucidLive.
 I'll tell you exactly which account I'd pick depending on your situation.

-If you want to understand why LucidFlex has become the go-to account for most serious futures tradersβincluding how the zero-consistency rule changes everything once you're funded, and how EOD drawdown gives you breathing room other firms don'tβread my complete LucidFlex breakdown.
-It's based on passing 17 evaluations and managing multiple funded accounts.
+If you want to understand why LucidFlex has become the go-to account for most serious futures traders, including how the zero-consistency rule changes everything once you're funded, and how EOD drawdown gives you breathing room other firms don't, read my complete LucidFlex breakdown.
+It's based on passing multiple evaluations and managing multiple funded accounts.
 For the absolute latest, check Lucid Trading's website or their help center.

-The Four Lucid Account Types at a Glance
+The Five Lucid Account Types at a Glance

 Before we get into the weeds, here's what each account is designed for.

 LucidFlex is the entry-level workhorse.
-Cheapest pricing, most forgiving eval, no daily loss limit, but slower payout cadence and a 90/10 split from dollar one.
-This is where most traders start.
-Unchanged in the February 2026 update.
+Lowest list price at the 25K and 100K, most forgiving eval, no daily loss limit, but slower payout cadence and a 90/10 split from dollar one.
+This is where most traders start, and the lineup restructuring left it unchanged.

 Master Comparison Table

-Every feature that differs between the four account types.
-If a feature is the same across all four, I've noted it once.
+Every feature that differs between the five account types.
+If a feature is the same across all five, I've noted it once.

 Pricing Breakdown: All Account Sizes Compared